cursistaalura/cursistaalura/README.md

 - 👋 Hi, I’m @cursistaalura
-- 👀 I’m interested in ...
+- 👀My name is jocelene
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning github
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate  and to learn
-- 📫 How to reach me ...
+- 📫 How to reach me brilharcomosol@gmail.com
+- I'm teacher
+- I have two graduation Letras PorTugueses/English and Pedagogy, three postgraduate

 <!---
 cursistaalura/cursistaalura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.